Mediobanca: 2020s

 According to the strategic guidelines, in January 2024 Mediobanca launched Mediobanca Premier, a new bank of the Group specializing in wealth management and investments for Italian households, which combines and enhances two of the Group's fundamental assets: on the one hand the expertise gained by Mediobanca in over 70 years of activity on the markets alongside businesses, and on the other the heritage from CheBanca!.

 In January 2025, Mediobanca rejected a takeover offer from Banca Monte dei Paschi di Siena (MPS) €13.3 billion.

 In March 2025, Mediobanca proposed another term for CEO Philippe Donnet at the helm of the country's largest insurer.
 Generali's investors will vote on a new board on April 24, with Mediobanca's proposal expected.
 However, the insurer's second and third largest investors have previously opposed Donnet.
 Mediobanca also suggested another term for Chairman Andrea Sironi.
 Meanwhile, a group of Italian fund managers owning around 0.7% of Generali proposed four candidates for the new board.

 In April 2025, Mediobanca launched a €6.3bn takeover bid for Banca Generali.
 Mediobanca offer for Banca Generali takes place while Mediobanca seeks to fend off a hostile bid from Monte dei Paschi di Siena.
 Mediobanca intends to fund its proposed takeover of Banca Generali by selling its 13% stake in Assicurazioni Generali, which is worth around €6.5bn.

 At the end of August, Mediobanca shareholders rejected the proposal put forward by the bank's management to acquire Banca Generali, while MPS improved its offer on Mediobanca by adding €750 million-euro.
 On September 8, Monte dei Paschi di Siena secured 62% of Mediobanca's shares, thus gaining control of the Milanese lender.

 On October 7, 2025, it was announced that MPS completed the acquisition of an 86.3% stake in Mediobanca, in a deal valued at €16.5 billion.
+In February 2026, MPS board of directors approved a full merger with Mediobanca, which will result in Mediobanca being delisted from the Milan stock exchange.